-In Disney movies there is always a lesson, so here it is:
+In Disney movies, there is always a lesson, so here it is:

 On the way to becoming who or what you want to be, there will be things that you would rather not do.
-When you are just starting out in your career, we get basic jobs.
+When you are just starting out in your career, you get basic jobs.
 It’s something to be grateful for, as it’s just another opportunity to show what you’ve got.

 Do your job with gratefulness and see it as an opportunity to learn.
 You will always come where you want to be.

 For me, if I’m completely honest, I think my pride got in the way.
 I didn’t take pride in doing the basic tasks correctly, while these are the most important of all!

 It’s not about focusing on the future, always chasing the next thing.
 It’s about taking pride in the things you currently do and doing them well.